On This Page

 Finding #3: Employers report accommodations are effective.

-Employers who had implemented accommodations by the time they were interviewed were asked to rank the effectiveness of the accommodations on a scale of 1 to 5, with 5 being extremely effective.
+Employers who had implemented accommodations were asked to rank the effectiveness of the accommodations on a scale of 1 to 5, with 5 being extremely effective.
 Of the 1,328 responding to the question regarding effectiveness, the majority (68.4%) reported the accommodations were either very effective or extremely effective at helping workers with disabilities perform their job duties.
 Another 18.3 % of employers reported the accommodations to be somewhat effective and only 13% reported them to be ineffective.

 Finding #4: Employers experience multiple direct and indirect benefits after making accommodations.

 Employers who made accommodations for employees with disabilities reported multiple benefits as a result.
 The most frequently mentioned direct benefits of accommodations were:

 The most widely mentioned indirect benefits of accommodations employers received were: